-We’ve been in the business of buying, managing, and selling properties in the South for a long time.
-Following are some important things to consider, based on our experiences.
+We’ve been in the business of buying, managing, and selling properties for a long time.
+Following are some important things to consider.
 This is not an exhaustive list.
-The importance to you of each will vary, based on your situation.
-But, these are some good starting points, let’s say.
+Each item’s importance will vary but, these are some good “starting points.”

 Give yourself time – as much as is practically available

 You can avoid a lot of the potential bumps in this road by taking a steady pace through the process.
-You may decide to sell the property by yourself/yourselves, or you will choose to enlist legal and/or real estate professionals.
-In either case, there are a number of steps to take the property to the market and, eventually, sell it.
-Although the time span varies with each property, these steps take at least a bit of time and effort – sometimes a few weeks, sometimes years.
+Although the time span varies with each property, the steps to selling take at a bit of time and effort – sometimes a few weeks but sometimes years.
 Time also allows a seller to watch market conditions and, hopefully, sell the property when prices are advantageous.
-Let me say that again, time allows a seller to watch market conditions and, hopefully, sell the property when prices are advantageous.

 Make sure everyone is on board

-I don’t want or need to get into your business – truly!
-But, sometimes, the discussions and decisions surrounding a sale of land or other properties that have been in a family for a time can involve some strong feelings.
-If you are the sole owner and sole decision-maker, then this isn’t much of a consideration.
-But, if you have family and/or partners who will need to agree (whether legally, as in signing the deed, or just because it’s better that they agree), taking the time to get a plan and getting everyone on board will help – a lot.
-Again, I’m not getting in your business.
-As with the rest of this list, it’s something to think about.
+Sometimes, the discussions and decisions surrounding a sale of land or other properties that have been in a family for a time can involve some strong feelings.
+If you are the sole owner, then this isn’t much of a consideration.
+But, if you have family and/or partners who will need to agree to sell taking the time to get a plan and getting everyone on board will help.

 Set goals for price and your timetable

-Your goals for price (relative to the prevailing market) are closely related to your timetable.
+Your goals for price are closely related to your timetable.
 If you have the time to put the property on the market and then wait patiently as the market learns of your property and potential buyers evaluate it, there is a greater probability of receiving a price for your property that is higher.
-Your chances of selling the property more quickly are increased, if you are willing to accept a price that is well-within the price range of comparable properties that are selling or are for sale in your market,
+Your chances of selling the property more quickly are increased if you are willing to accept a price that is well-within the price range of comparable properties that are selling or are for sale in your market.

 Talk to your neighbors

-Particularly with land (timberland, farmland, hunting land, etc.), some of your best potential buyers are those who own property that either adjoins yours or is located in the same area.
+Particularly if you are selling rural land (timberland, farmland, hunting land, etc.), some of your best potential buyers are those who own acreage that either adjoins yours or is located in the same area.
 This may seem very basic, but you’d be surprised how many times that neighbors are the last to know that a property is or may be available.

 Consider enlisting the assistance of professionals